praneethbyna/praneethbyna/README.md

 - 🌱 **I’m currently learning** the basics of **LLMs (Large Language Models)** and exploring the ecosystem around AI/ML technologies, aiming to integrate them into scalable backend systems.
 I enjoy exploring various system design use cases and studying articles from tech companies to understand how they architect scalable and efficient solutions.

-- 👯 **I’m looking to collaborate on** interesting projects that not only involve new technologies but also prioritize the effective use of algorithms.
+- 👯 **I’m looking to collaborate on** interesting projects that not only involve new technologies but also prioritize the effective use of innovative algorithms.
 I’m particularly interested in projects that leverage new technologies to solve real-world problems efficiently.
 I enjoy exploring how technology evolves and discussing new innovations in the field.

 - 💬 **Ask me about** backend development, system design, database optimization, software engineering and building high-throughput APIs.